 When the Reset Switch (labeled S1) is closed, the communication module at SDI Address 92 is disabled.
-While in this mode, remote programming communication over a network is only supported by the communication module at SDI Address 88.
-Remote programming is always supported over the phone line.
+While in this mode, remote programming communication is only supported by the communication module at SDI Address 88.

 13.2 Installer Keypad and Local Programmers Mode